 - CVJM-Kolleg, Kassel, Germany

 - Instituto Universitario YMCA “Lope Mendoza”, Caracas, Venezuela

 - YMCA Universidad Mexico, Mexico City, México

 Since then, other institutions have joined the Coalition.
-These co-founding members represent YMCA movements in India, England, and Hong Kong.
+These co-founding members represent YMCA movements in India, England, Hong Kong and Argentina.

 At the meeting at Springfield College in June 2006, a document entitled “Terms of Reference” was developed and approved by the members.
 The Terms include for the Coalition a mission statement, objectives, membership and criteria for membership, structure and governance, meetings, finances, and amendments.